CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 - When sending to a collection (or miniselection), you always have access to the information in the parent database.
 - When sending to a database (or selection), you never have access to collections that exist inside this database.

+Note: To improve readability, the profile and subprofile prefixes are left out in most examples.

 ### All variable notations